Imesh7/trading-system-go/README.md

 # Trading system using go

 Create a Order process in a trading system.
- - create a order
+ - Create a order
- - maintain orderbook
+ - Maintain orderbook
- - match the order with orderbook
+ - Match the order with orderbook

  Tech stack used
  --------------------
- - backend server
+ - Backend server
- - postgres (db)
+ - Postgres (db)
- - kafka
+ - Kafka
- - redis (orderbook)
+ - Redis (orderbook)

 ## Running the Application